DS: United States — Countervailing Measures on Certain Pipe and Tube Products (Turkey)

 - Articles 1.1(b), 2.1(c), 2.4, 10, 12.7, 14(d), 15.3, 19.4, 32.1 of the SCM Agreement; and

 On 11 May 2017, Turkey requested the establishment of a panel.
 At its meeting on 22 May 2017, the DSB deferred the establishment of a panel.

 At its meeting on 19 June 2017, the DSB established a panel.
 Brazil, Canada, China, the European Union, Japan, Kazakhstan, Korea, Mexico, the Russian Federation, Saudi Arabia, and the United Arab Emirates reserved their third-party rights.

 On 4 September 2017, Turkey requested the Director-General to compose the panel.
 On 14 September 2017, the Director-General composed the panel.

 On 6 March 2018, the Chair of the panel informed the DSB that the beginning of the panel's work had been delayed as a result of a lack of available lawyers in the Secretariat.
 The Chair also informed the DSB that it expected to issue its final report to the parties in the second half of 2018.
-In its communication, the Chair also informed the DSB that the report would be available to the public once it was circulated to the Members in all three official languages, and that the date of circulation depends on completion of translation.
+The Chair also informed the DSB that the report would be available to the public once it was circulated to the Members in all three official languages, and that the date of circulation depends on completion of translation.

 This dispute concerned countervailing duty measures that the United States imposed on Turkish imports of certain oil country tubular goods (OCTG), welded line pipe (WLP), heavy walled rectangular welded carbon steel pipes and tubes (HWRP), and circular welded carbon steel pipes and tubes (CWP).
 Turkey also challenged the WTO-consistency of certain alleged practices by the United States Department of Commerce (USDOC) and the United States International Trade Commission (USITC).